Heart Condition (film)

-Heart Condition is a 1990 American comedy film directed by James D. Parriott and starring Bob Hoskins, Denzel Washington and Chloe Webb.
+Heart Condition is a 1990 American comedy film written and directed by James D. Parriott and starring Bob Hoskins, Denzel Washington and Chloe Webb.
 Washington plays Napoleon Stone, a lawyer, and Hoskins plays Jack Moony, a racist police officer who hates Napoleon for dating his ex-girlfriend.
 The two compete in the same work force area in their community to help bring down the drug rate.
 Their goal would be to find the mysterious men that shot and killed Napoleon Stone.

-The film was released on February 2, 1990, and grossed over $4 million in the U.S. It received negative reviews from critics.
+The film was released by New Line Cinema on February 2, 1990, and grossed over $4 million in the United States.
+It received negative reviews from critics.

 Plot

 Hoskins plays police sergeant Jack Moony, a racist bigoted cop; and Washington plays Napoleon Stone, an irresistible persuader and ambulance-chasing lawyer who Moony hates.
 The feelings are mutual.
 Stone goes on to date Moony's ex-girlfriend which stirs up the pot between the two.
 Moony's years of bad habits, such as overeating, smoking, and drinking, finally catch up with him, risking his health and life.
 At the same time, Stone is killed in an apparent car accident.
 After suffering a heart attack, Moony wakes up to find out that his new heart was once Stone's, and the dead lawyer's ghost has become his constant companion.
 Stone takes on the role of a manifested ghost that needs answers to why he was shot and who committed it.
 He seeks to haunt Moony to help him in this quest because of the relationship they once had that will now continue.
 Now, Moony will have to solve Stone's murder.